williamwhe/char-cnn/docs/index.rst

 Char Cnn Documentation
 ======================

-This is a Tensorflow implementation of [Character-level Convolutional Networks for Text Classification Zhang and LeCun](https://arxiv.org/abs/1509.01626).
+This is a Tensorflow implementation of `Character-level Convolutional Networks for Text Classification Zhang and LeCun <https://arxiv.org/abs/1509.01626/>`_

 Dataset
 *******